Jan-Novak00/Individual-Software-Project---dynamic-constraint-data-visualization/Specification/Specification.md

 ### 2.5 Project Limitations
 #ToDo
-The main limitation is the constraint solver technology which enables us to only create "rectamgle based plot", i.e. plots where the data is visualized by rectangles.
+The main limitation is the constraint solver technology which enables us to only create "rectangle based plot", i.e. plots where the data is visualized by rectangles.

 ## 3. External interface
 #ToDo